--

-The Office energy at Manual Island is
+Office accommodation

 The Office space at Mann Island is

 leased from a third party.
 This

 includes some but not all of the

 fixtures and fittings (i.e. desks and

 office furniture is MRWA's, ICT

 assets are leased).

 Management and Maintenance